kitt1987/ReactNativeTencentXG/README.md

 ```

 # Event
 There are 3 sort of events TXG supported.
-You could call
-1.

 Event|Argument|When to file
 -----|--------|------------
 'notification'|notification|on remote or local notification receive